borisrizov-zf/ssi-docu/docs/architecture/cx-3-2/2. Managed Identity Wallet/arc42/main.md

 DID](https://www.w3.org/TR/did-core/) (Decentralized Identifier).
-Due to the lack of production-ready SSI infrastructure and slow adoption on the market, this is in a first step achieved by providing a managed wallet (also called \"Custodian\") with a private/public key pair and related DID for a legal entity along with the onboarding.
+Due to the lack of production-ready SSI infrastructure and slow adoption on the market, this is in a first step achieved by providing a managed wallet (also called \Custodian\) with a private/public key pair and related DID for a legal entity along with the onboarding.
 This wallet can then be used via the Managed Identity Wallet API by other services or applications such as the Self Description Hub or the EDC to issue and